 Students can sign up to give others (parents, employers, etc.) the ability to access their account information in the TigerXpress system.
 Authorized users may view student account balance and make payments.
-For more information on how your student can sign you up, please click here.
+For more information on how your student can sign you up, visit the Authorized User website.

 Fee Payment Methods

 Payments may be made by credit card and electronic check through the TigerXpress system, by mail to the University of Memphis lockbox, and in person at the Bursar’s Office in Room 115 of Wilder Tower.